 - What Franchise You Are Going to Start – Franchises vary significantly in terms of startup and operating costs and average revenues and profits.
 This will affect how much money you need to borrow to get started and which are the best financing options for you.

-- What You Need to Finance – Depending on what franchise you are planning to buy, you may need to buy equipment, hire employees, purchase commercial real estate, and more.
-Craig Morgan, a managing attorney at Providence Law, says that some franchises, such as car dealership franchises, require the purchase of commercial real estate.
-The things that you need to get started will affect what type of financing option or combination of financing options is best for you.
+- What You Need to Finance – Depending on what franchise you’re planning to buy, you may need to buy equipment, hire employees, purchase commercial real estate, and more.
+Craig Morgan, a managing attorney at Providence Law, says that some franchises, such as a car dealership, requires the purchase of commercial real estate.
+The things that you need to get started will affect what type of financing option is best for you.

-- New Franchise or Existing Franchise?
-New franchises have more limited financing options than existing franchises.
-If you already own a franchise and are simply trying to renovate or add on a location, then you have more options to get capital.
+- New Franchise or Existing Franchise – New franchises have more limited financing options than existing franchises.
+If you already own a franchise and are simply trying to renovate or add on to a location, then you have more options to get capital.

 - Personal Assets – Getting a traditional loan for a franchise can be difficult.
 The more personal resources you can bring to the table, such as retirement funds and personal savings, the easier it will be to buy a franchise.
-If you are planning to get a bank loan or an SBA loan, then you at a minimum need a 10-20% down payment and some collateral (if the franchise involves the purchase of real estate, that can be used as collateral).
+If you’re planning to get a bank loan or an SBA loan, then you at a minimum need a 10-20% down payment and some collateral (if the franchise involves the purchase of real estate, that can be used as collateral).

 There are two main ways to get financing assistance from the franchisor:

-- Negotiate the startup and operating costs – When you buy a franchise, there is a pretty long list of things that you need to buy before you can open the door to customers.
-The cost for such items will be noted in the Franchise Disclosure Document, which a franchisor must legally provide you at least 14 days before a sale.
-If you negotiate, the franchisor may be willing to absorb the cost of some of these items for you.
-For example, franchisors will sometimes reduce the franchise fee that you have to pay upfront.
+- Negotiate the startup and operating costs: When you buy a franchise, there is a pretty long list of things that you need to buy before you can open the doors to customers.
+The cost for such items will be noted in the Franchise Disclosure Document.
+If you negotiate, the franchisor may be willing to absorb the cost of some of these items for you, like discounting your franchise fee.

-- Work with the franchisor’s preferred lenders – Often times, franchisors will partner with preferred lenders that they will refer you to to get a loan.
+- Work with the franchisor’s preferred lenders: Often times, franchisors will partner with preferred lenders that they refer you to for financing.
 They may also have relationships with leasing companies that can lease you essential equipment for your franchise.
-When possible, work with these lenders.
-These lenders have given loans for your franchise before, and so they are more likely to work with you.
+When possible you should look at working with these lenders, because they’re familiar with your franchise brand and business model.

 Working with the franchisor whenever possible can save you money and put you on solid ground as you continue your search for financing.